VenexCon/100-days-of-code/log.md

   ## Day 20 3rd MArch 2022

  Completed the survey page and began working on adapting the website.
 Will make the landing page and then include the SHEQ website onto that.
 I completedt he survey page and integrated that into the website.
 I forked a seperate branch to test out the CSS:grid use for the answered questions.
 Also receivied the book relating to javascript and Jquery.

+ ## Day 21 4th MArch 2022 ##

+  Completed the survey page to a decent standard, began the product landing page.
+Utilising CSS Grid and Flex for certain elements.
+Grid is currently proving far more useful thean flex, but flex is useful for media quiries.
+Created a branch from the main SHEQ branch in order to verify the CSS grid use on the SHEQ topics page.

+ ## Day 22 5th MArch 2022 ##

+  Completed the product landing page and used the current ongoing support for Ukraine for inspiration, couldnt upload the images due ot limitations from Code-pen but managed to layout the page how i wanted it.
+Utilising free-code-camp lessons along with the HTML & CSS book from Jon Duckett.
+Began reading through the ABC's of Javascript programming and have begun to learn about JavaScript.

+  Currently realising that my webpages do seem to be quite samey, so going to attempt to find inspiration with the SHEQ website and begin getting comfrtable with images.
+Perhaps make a photogrpahy website.